Stop Overpaying on Taxes: Airbnb Tax Deductions Tips

 Should I Record my Airbnb Income and Expenses for Tax Purposes?

-Before you start to record your business income and expenses for tax season, it’s important to determine if you’ll need to pay taxation on your property rental in the first place.
+Before you start to record your business income and business expenses for tax season, it’s important to determine if you’ll need to pay taxes on your property rental in the first place.
 To figure this out, there’s one key rule — the 14-day rule — that you need to understand clearly.

-In the US, according to the Internal Revenue Service (IRS), if you rent out your property for less than two weeks (in other words, 14 days or fewer) during a year, it’s regarded as a personal residence and not a vacation rental property.
-In this event, you don’t have to report the rental income.
-That being said, you also won’t be able to deduct rental expenses.
+In the US, according to the IRS, if you rent out your property for less than two weeks (14 days or fewer) during a year, it’s regarded as a personal residence and not a vacation rental property.

 For tax purposes, indirect expenses are cleaning fees, car insurance, cleaning services